ChainSafe/lodestar/CONTRIBUTING.md

 ## Contributing to Documentation

-When submitting PRs for documentation updates, build and run the docs locally to ensure functionality before submission.
-To build the docs locally, ensure you have Python installed, then simply execute `yarn build:docs`
+When submitting PRs for documentation updates, build and run the documentation locally to ensure functionality before submission.
+To build the documentation locally, ensure you have Python installed, then simply execute `yarn build:docs`

-Your locally served docs will then be accessible at http://localhost:8000.
+Your locally served documentation will then be accessible at http://localhost:8000.

 If you run into build issues due to circular dependencies, branch switching or other incompatibilities, try cleaning your modules and rebuild your dependencies with: